bodkan/admixr/cran-comments.md

    in the ADMIXTOOLS suite for population genetics (a large C codebase, only available for unix/Linux).
-This package allows the user to do all the work in R (data processing/statistics/plotting) without ever touching bash/awk/sed/perl.
+This package allows the user to do all the work in R (data processing/statistics/plotting) without ever touching bash/awk/sed/Perl.

    All examples require working ADMIXTOOLS installation.
 This is why they are flagged with "do not run" - unless ADMIXTOOLS is compiled on the system, they will not run.

+   This is easily solved on a service such as Travis CI (all functions in this package are automatically tested with each new version against the latest compiled ADMIXTOOLS, including all examples and vignettes).
+But that's only because I can compile all dependencies before the actual tests.

 2. The reviewer reminded me that I should be using `tempdir()` for accessing the filesystem.
-However, in all examples/vignettes/tests I've been using `tempdir()` by default unless the user specified otherwise.
+However, in all examples/vignettes/tests I've been already using `tempdir()` by default unless the user specified otherwise.

 ## Test environments